 After serving 25 years in prison for rape, state authorities blocked Coe’s planned release in 2006 and a Spokane County jury deemed him a continuing danger to society following a monthlong civil commitment proceeding.
 He’s being detained indefinitely as a sexually violent predator at the state’s special commitment center on McNeil Island.

-But in his latest lawsuit, Coe argues that his due process rights were violated during the civil commitment when he was prevented from cross examining five victims of unprosecuted sexual assaults jurors were told were committed by the South Hill rapist.
+In his latest lawsuit, Coe argues that his due process rights were violated during the civil commitment when he was prevented from cross-examining five victims of unprosecuted sexual assaults jurors were told were committed by the South Hill rapist.
 He also argues that his defense lawyer, Tim Trageser, was ineffective and that jurors were given incomplete instructions.

 The state Supreme Court rejected a similar appeal in 2012, though two justices expressed concern about rape victims whose crimes were never prosecuted being allowed to testify at the civil commitment proceeding.